emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 The tables below respect the format and the semantic of operators requirements table of [charter-refinement].

+The intend of this memo is to prepare the first GREEN WG meeting.

 # Operator'requirements from [charter-refinement] document

 The table below is a copy of the operator'requirements table of [charter-refinement].
 They are based on the inputs received from operators for the GREEN BoF [operators-inputs].